RobinMcCorkell/uptime-tracker/README.md

 Uptime Tracker
 ==============

-An uptime tracker for Linux systems
+An uptime tracker for Linux systems, version 2.8
-Version 2.8

 Copyright (c) 2012-2013 Robin McCorkell

 Licensed under the MIT License - see LICENSE

 This program tracks the uptime of a running Linux system, storing it in a file